Ataman: Etymology

 The etymologies of the words ataman and hetman are disputed.
 There may be several independent Germanic and Turkic origins for seemingly cognate forms of the words, all referring to the same concept.
 The hetman form cognates with German Hauptmann ('captain', literally 'head-man') by the way of Czech or Polish, like several other titles.
 The Russian term ataman is probably connected to Old East Slavic vatamanŭ, and cognates with Turkic odoman (Ottoman Turks).
-The term ataman may had also a lingual interaction with Polish hetman and German hauptmann.
+The term ataman may have also had a lingual interaction with Polish hetman and German hauptmann.